gardener/gardener/docs/concepts/gardenlet.md

 In this case, the controller deletes the `extensions.gardener.cloud/v1alpha1.BackupEntry` resource in the seed cluster and waits until the responsible extension controller has deleted it.
 Afterwards, the finalizer of the `core.gardener.cloud/v1beta1.BackupEntry` resource is released so that it finally disappears from the system.

+### `NetworkPolicy` Controller

+The `NetworkPolicy` controller reconciles `NetworkPolicy`s in shoot namespaces in order to ensure access to Kubernetes API server.

+The controller resolves the IP address of Kubernetes service in `default` namespace and creates egress `NetworkPolicy`s for it.

+For more details about `NetworkPolicy`s in Gardener please see [this document](network_policies.md).

 #### Keep Backup for Deleted Shoots

 In some scenarios it might be beneficial to not immediately delete the `BackupEntry`s (and with them, the etcd backup) for deleted `Shoot`s.